italia/daf-docs/installation/local/devVM.rst

   npm install -g serve
   serve -s build

-For each configuration, the application should be reached through the following url:
+For each configuration, the application should be reached through the following URL:

  http://datipubblici-private.daf.test.it